iterate-ch/docs/cyberduck/transfer.md

     defaults write ch.sudo.cyberduck queue.dock.badge true

-### Prioritize Certain Files
+### Prioritize Files in Transfers

 A [hidden configuration option](preferences.md#hidden-configuration-options).
-Use `queue.upload.priority.regex` and `queue.download.priority.regex` to determine order.
+Use `queue.upload.priority.regex` and `queue.download.priority.regex` to determine order of files transferred in folders.
 For example:

     defaults write ch.sudo.cyberduck queue.upload.priority.regex ".*\.html"

+will prioritize files ending with `.html` and transfer before any other files in a folder.